warnotte/NoobSynth3/PROJECT_NOTES.md

 - 80s Pluck
 - Showcase Stack

+Dev/test presets live in `public/presets/manifest-dev.json`.

 Presets live in `src/state/presets.ts` and are loaded from the Presets panel.
 Some presets also adjust routing.

 ## Known issues / risks

-- VCF 24 dB can distort at high resonance.
-12 dB sounds more stable.
+- VCF 24 dB is tuned but can still distort at extreme resonance.
+- VCF ladder model is LP-focused; HP/BP/Notch auto-switch back to SVF.
 - Polyphony is implemented; unison remains per-voice.
 - MIDI disables the mini sequencer when enabled.
 Velocity can be toggled in Control IO.
 - Rapidly changing voice count while running can cause instability; adjust slowly.